-Jenkins will allow the user to schedule test automation script and run them at a specific time.
+Jenkins will allow the user to schedule a test automation script and run them at a specific time.

 Jenkins will display the test result trend graph.
-This graph will contain test failures from previous build also.
+This graph will contain test failures from the previous build also.

 Test Result will contain all information such as the total number of test cases that were executed, time taken to execute the script, passed test and failed test case.

-Integration of GitHub with Jenkins will automate testing and improve software quality.
+The integration of GitHub with Jenkins will automate testing and improve software quality.
 We can integrate Jenkins with GitHub projects by using the GitHub plugin.

 This plugin can schedule the build, pull code and data files from the GitHub repository to the Jenkins machine and automatically trigger each build on the Jenkins server.

-To create a new job in Jenkins, Click on New Item and then enter the Name for the New Job and choose Freestyle project.
+To create a new job in Jenkins, Click on New Item and then enter the Name for the New Job and choose the Freestyle project.

 Build Triggers– We can configure when and how our build should be triggered.